Which of the following best describes the difference between a ch... | Study Prep in Pearson+

 1

-Understand that 'quantity demanded' refers to the specific amount of a good consumers are willing and able to buy at a particular price, holding all else constant.
+Step 1: Understand the concept of 'quantity demanded' and 'demand'.
+Quantity demanded refers to the specific amount of a good consumers are willing and able to buy at a particular price, while demand refers to the entire relationship between prices and quantities demanded, represented by the demand curve.

-Recognize that a 'change in quantity demanded' means movement along the same demand curve caused solely by a change in the good's own price.
+Step 2: Recognize that a change in quantity demanded is represented by a movement along the demand curve.
+This movement happens only when the price of the good changes, holding all other factors constant.

-Know that a 'change in demand' means the entire demand curve shifts either to the right (increase in demand) or to the left (decrease in demand) due to factors other than the good's price, such as changes in consumer income, tastes, prices of related goods, expectations, or number of buyers.
+Step 3: Understand that a change in demand means the entire demand curve shifts either to the right (increase in demand) or to the left (decrease in demand).
+This shift is caused by factors other than the good's own price, such as changes in consumer income, tastes, prices of related goods, expectations, or number of buyers.

-Distinguish between these two concepts by noting that a change in quantity demanded is a movement along the curve, while a change in demand is a shift of the entire curve.
+Step 4: Differentiate between the two by noting that a change in quantity demanded is a response to price changes and is shown as movement along the curve, whereas a change in demand is caused by other factors and results in the demand curve shifting.

-Apply this understanding to evaluate the given options and identify the statement that correctly describes this fundamental difference.
+Step 5: Apply this understanding to evaluate the given options and identify the correct description that matches these economic principles.

 Watch next